Third fuel tank collapses as helicopters battle Cuban blaze

 Issued on: Modified:

-Matanzas (Cuba) (AFP) – Cuban army helicopters scrambled to contain a blaze that felled a third tank at a fuel depot on Monday after burning for days, as the search continued for 16 missing firefighters.
+Matanzas (Cuba) (AFP) – Helicopters scrambled to contain a days-old blaze that felled a third tank at a fuel depot in Cuba on Monday as the search continued for 16 missing firefighters.

-According an official update, the confirmed toll from the fire was one person dead, with 24 people receiving treatment in hospital -- five of them in a critical condition.
-Many others were treated for burn wounds.
+According an official update, the confirmed toll from the fire was one 60-year-old fireman dead, with 24 people hospitalized -- five of them in a critical condition.

+More than 100 others were injured, most suffering burn wounds, and some 5,000 people have been evacuated from around the disaster zone, authorities reported.

-The fire on the outskirts of Matanzas, a city of 140,000 people 100 kilometers (60 miles) east of Havana, broke out late Friday after lightning struck one of eight tanks at the depot.
+The fire on the outskirts of Matanzas, a city of 140,000 people 100 kilometers (60 miles) east of Havana, broke out late Friday after lightning struck one of eight tanks at the depot.#photo1

-On Monday, the governor of the western Matanzas province said the blaze had spread to a third tank, which collapsed like two others before it.
+On Monday, the governor of the western Matanzas province said the blaze had spread to a third tank, which collapsed like two others before it did over the weekend.

 "The third tank also collapsed, after the second spilled its fuel" as it caved in on Sunday, governor Mario Sabines told state TV.

-He said the blaze area was "very big" and the containment effort "very complex."#photo1
+He said the blaze area was "very big" and the containment effort "very complex."#photo2

 Aircraft, firefighters and other specialists and equipment arrived in Cuba from Mexico and Venezuela on Sunday after the island nation asked for help from "friendly countries."

-Sabines said the teams were preparing an operation to attack the flames with foam, "but this could take a while."
+Sabines said the teams were preparing an operation to douse the flames with foam, "but this could take a while."

 Efforts 'intensifying'

-Some 1,900 people had been evacuated from around the disaster site, officials have said.

-"Work is intensifying to combat the fire," the Cuban presidency said on Twitter Monday, adding this was a "decisive day" for the effort.
+"Work is intensifying to combat the fire," the Cuban presidency said on Twitter, adding Monday would be a "decisive day" for the effort.

+Family members of the missing firefighters met President Miguel Diaz-Canel on Sunday at a hotel in Matanzas, where they were given access to doctors and psychologists.#photo3

+"My son was doing his duty, he stepped forward," said the distraught mother of one 19-year-old fireman who was at the depot when the second fuel tank caught fire.

 After the first tank caught fire late Friday, the blaze spread to a second tank by the early hours of Saturday.